vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 }
 ```

-As we now know that the `$records` are associative arrays, we can do more interesting things with them.
-But whatever we have in mind with this records it should always start with picking a subset from each record for further processing.
-So the next context is going to be a Selector.
-Whilst knowing that `records` are associative arrays helps us with adding more operations the the context, we still can do what `Collector` does, i.e. `collectHead` and `collectAll`, therefore:
+Once we know that the $records are associative arrays, we can do more interesting things with them.
+However, whatever we want to do with these records, it should always start with picking a subset of each record for further processing.
+The next context is the `Selector`.
+Even though knowing that the records are associative arrays allows us to add more operations to the context, we can still do what the `Collector` does i.e. `collectHead` and `collectAll`:

 ```
 class Selector extends Collector